Keyword research is an essential component of any ecommerce SEO strategy.

 - The specific keywords they’re going after.

 - Where their backlinks are coming from, which can give you ideas for guest posting and other collaboration opportunities.

-The SEMRush keyword tool is useful for monitoring and research for your own ecommerce website, but SEOs also love it for its usefulness in spying on the competition.
+The Semrush keyword tool is useful for monitoring and researching your ecommerce website.
+SEOs also love it for its usefulness in spying on the competition.

-SEMRush also gives you a list of related keywords and phrase match keywords – variations of the keywords that users input into the search bar, identifying websites that are most similar to yours based on seed organic keywords.
-This feature is especially useful if you’re not exactly sure who your closest competition is.
+Those are variations of the keywords that users input into the search bar, identifying websites that are most similar to yours based on seed organic keywords.
+That feature is especially useful if you’re unsure who your closest competition is.

-What’s more, SEMrush offers a tool that allows you to see common and unique keywords for up to five domains, as well as another tool that shows how difficult it is to rank against keywords your competitor is using.
+Moreover, Semrush offers a tool that lets you see common and unique keywords for up to five domains.
+It also offers a tool that shows how difficult it is to rank against keywords your competitor is using.

-As if giving you the ability to spy on the competition wasn’t enough, SEMRush also has a Keyword Magic Tool, which gives you access to over 2 million keyword ideas.
+As if giving you the ability to spy on the competition wasn’t enough, Semrush also has a Keyword Magic Tool, which provides you with access to over 2 million keyword ideas.

-It really is an all-in-one solution for competitor analysis, though it’s worth noting that Ahrefs also offers many similar features if you want to stick with just one monthly SEO tool subscription.
+It really is an all-in-one solution for competitor analysis.
+But it’s worth noting that Ahrefs also offers many similar features if you want to stick with just one monthly SEO tool subscription.